Skip to content

 Accessibility contract

-• ariaDescribedBy references the rendered Help and Errors ids.
+• ariaDescribedBy references rendered Help and Errors ids.
 Keep those elements in the DOM when you render them.
-Legal and flyover content is not included in ariaDescribedBy by default, so ensure it remains accessible in your layout.

-• For TabContainer, follow the WAI-ARIA tab pattern: role="tablist" on the container, role="tab" on each tab with id={buttonId}, role="tabpanel" on each panel with id={panelId}, and wire aria-controls/aria-labelledby.
+• For TabContainer, follow the WAI-ARIA tab pattern: role="tablist" on the container, role="tab" on each tab with id={buttonId}, role="tabpanel" on each panel with id={panelId}, and wire aria-controls and aria-labelledby.

 All inputs are controlled; callbacks receive values, not DOM events.

-• DateInput/DateTimeInput/TimeInput: treat the value as an opaque string and return it as entered.
+• DateInput, DateTimeInput, TimeInput: treat the value as an opaque string and return it as entered.
 Do not normalize, format, or shift timezones.

-• Select/Radio: selectedOption = undefined means no selection.
-Call onChange(token | undefined) for changes.
+• Select and Radio: selectedOption = undefined means no selection.
+Call onChange(token | undefined) when the selection changes.

 Disabled behavior